 Honestly, I had the same reservations before I understood the benefits of rough and tumble play before bed.
 It seemed counterintuitive to encourage my child to be active and excited right before settling down in bed, where she needed to be calm and relaxed.

-3 Reasons Rough & Tumble Play Helps Children Have a Better Sleep
+3 Benefits of Rough & Tumble Play to Help Children’s Sleep

 For many children, especially those who are sensory-seeking (think of those who are very active and need to move their bodies often), this type of activity before bed can actually help them get the sensory input they need before they go to sleep.
 Some children need that extra bit of movement, touch, and connection to fully relax and get a good night’s sleep.